ganeshkbhat/require-urls/README.md

 # requireurl
-Deno Mode in commonjs: Replace nodejs require function with requireurl
+Deno Mode in commonjs require: Replace nodejs require function with requireurl

+### TODO
+Does not support ES `import` statement as yet.